-The percentage of male and female students aged 15 to 16 years in Romania who had ever been drunk in their lifetime increased with increasing level of maternal educational attainment.
-The difference between those whose mothers had lower levels of education and those whose mothers had tertiary education was 15 percentage points for male students and 13 percentage points for female students.
+The percentage of male students aged 15 to 16 years who had ever been drunk in their lifetime decreased with increased level of maternal educational attainment in Croatia - it was five percentage points lower among those whose mothers had tertiary levels of educational attainment than among those whose mothers had lower levels of education.
+For females the lowest percentage who had ever been drunk was for those whose mothers had intermediate levels of educational attainment.